FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Creating-Columns-with-Array.md

 	![](./images/MirrorWidget_1.png)

 6. **Single click** the lower arrow and move it 90' clock wise.
 Snap it to the blue compass line.
-The result should look like an I beam profile
+The result should look like an I-beam profile

 	![](./images/MirrorWidget_2.png)